prem-k-r/materialYouNewTab/README.md

 ## ✨ Features

+- **Integrated Search**: Search directly from the New Tab using your preferred search engine — Google, DuckDuckGo, Bing, Brave Search, YouTube, Wikipedia, and more, with integrated voice typing.
-- **Customizable Themes**: Choose from a selection of themes to match your style.
+- **Customizable Themes**: Choose from a selection of themes or use the built-in color picker to match your style.
+- **Wallpaper**: Upload your own wallpapers or enable daily random images sourced from [Lorem Picsum](https://picsum.photos).
 - **Personalized Greeting**: Add a custom message or your name, so you're greeted each time you open a new tab.
-- **Integrated Search**: Search directly from the New Tab using your preferred search engine — Google, DuckDuckGo, Bing, Brave Search or YouTube.
+- **Clock & Time Display**: Choose between a modern analog or digital clock.
+- **Live Weather Updates**: View real-time temperature, conditions, humidity, feels like, and max-min temperature values.
+Supports °C and °F with location customization.
+- **Quick Shortcuts**: Access common platforms (YouTube, Email, WhatsApp, etc.) or add your own shortcuts for instant navigation.
+- **AI Tools**: Open ChatGPT, Gemini, Copilot, Perplexity, Claude, DeepSeek, and more with one click.
+- **To-Do List**: Manage daily tasks, pin important ones, and enjoy automatic cleanup at the start of each day (pinned tasks reset to pending).
+- **Sidebar Bookmarks**: View, delete, and organize bookmarks in either list or grid layout.
+- **Google Apps**: Quickly launch Gmail, Drive, Docs, and other Google services.
+- **Backup & Reset**: Save or restore your setup anytime, or reset everything to default with one click.
+- **Language Support**: Use the extension in your preferred language for better accessibility.
-- **Browser Compatibility**: Supports major browsers like Chrome, Edge, Firefox, Brave, and Opera.
+- **Browser Compatibility**: Supports major browsers like **Chrome**, **Edge**, **Firefox**, **Brave**, and **Opera**.

 ## 📥 Installation Guide